aridlehoover/manager-README/README.md

 My schedule pre-pandemic was roughly 10am to 6pm.
 I'd often work later, but rarely earlier.
 That way I got to see my kids off to school and skip rush hour.
 I also had a habit of getting back online after my kids were in bed.
 It wasn't uncommon to find me online after 10pm.
 What can I say?
 I'm a night owl.

 Now, however, my schedule has shifted.
-I'm able to work a little earlier (since my commute is about 30 feet).
-And, I rarely work after 6pm.
+I'm able to work a little earlier—around 9am—since my commute is about 30 feet.
+And, I rarely work after 5pm.
 This way, I get both breakfast and dinner with the family.
 (Frankly, I'm not sure I want to go back to the office...)

-As for your schedule, do what works for you around the team’s core hours of 10am to 3pm Pacific Time.
-We have core hours in order to take maximum advantage of the high bandwidth communication channel created by being able to jump on a video chat together.
+As for your schedule, I used to espouse core hours for the team to enable high bandwidth communication.
+But, with the team so geographically dispersed, it makes less sense to set aside core hours where everyone is available.
+So, do what works best for you.
+And, update your calendar to show what your working hours are.
+Plus, be sure to set boundaries if you're working from home.
+Slack is omnipresent.
+You shouldn't have to be.

-That said, there are times when I'll need to arrive late or leave early to take care of my kids or go see the dentist.
+Finally, there are times when I'll need to arrive late or leave early to take care of my kids or go see the dentist.
 This is my life.
 I expect yours has similar constraints.
-All I ask is that if you are going to be unavailable during core hours, please put it on your calendar and let me and the team know in advance.
+All I ask is that if you are going to be unavailable, please put it on your calendar and let the team know in advance.

 ## Recommended reading